paulttt/Approximate-Dynamic-Programming-and-Reinforcement-Learning/README.md

 >- Approximate dynamic programming
 >- Reinforcement learning
 >- Policy gradient algorithms
->- (Partially observable Markov decision processes) [1]
+>- (Partially observable Markov decision processes)

 ### Expected Learning Outcomes

+The following text is taken out of the course description [1].

-_On completion of this course, students are able to:
+>On completion of this course, students are able to:
-- describe classic scenarios in sequential decision making problems;
+>- describe classic scenarios in sequential decision making problems;
-- explain basic models of ADP/RL methods;
+>- explain basic models of ADP/RL methods;
-- derive ADP/RL algorithms that are covered in the course;
+>- derive ADP/RL algorithms that are covered in the course;
-- characterize convergence properties of the ADP/RL algorithms covered in the course;
+>- characterize convergence properties of the ADP/RL algorithms covered in the course;
-- compare performance of the ADP/RL algorithms that are covered in the course, both theoretically and practically;
+>- compare performance of the ADP/RL algorithms that are covered in the course, both theoretically and practically;
-- select proper ADP/RL algorithms in accordance with specific applications;
+>- select proper ADP/RL algorithms in accordance with specific applications;
-- construct and implement ADP/RL algorithms to solve simple simulated decision making problems._
+>- construct and implement ADP/RL algorithms to solve simple simulated decision making problems.

 [1] [Course description by the chair for data processing at Technical University Munich (TUM)](https://campus.tum.de/tumonline/wbLv.wbShowLVDetail?pStpSpNr=950432235)